Kaustubh-Guptaa/ms-engage/README.md

 Web Application source code is downloaded as a git repository.
 All the files are inside the Dashboardwalkthrough folder.

+If there's an error in connecting to server:
+  1. Log in to Anvil's website
+  2. Go to 'My Apps' and select 'MS FINAL'
+  3. Select 'App Browser' on Top Left
+  4. Click on the ⚙ (Gear icon) below
+  5. Select 'Uplink'
+  6. Click on 'Reset Uplink Key' and copy above code
+  7. Open MS_Final.ipynb
+  8. Navigate down to 'Server Connection'
+  9. Paste the copied code inside - anvil.server.connect(" ")

 ----------------
 cars_engage_2022_edited.csv
 ----------------